-A \emph{proper cut-set} of a 2-connected graph $G$ is a maximal set $C$ of edges such that any 2 edges of $C$ form a 2-edge-cut.
-In view of the previous lemma, an edge can belong to at most one proper cut-set, so that we define the \emph{cut-set} of an edge as the unique proper cut-set it belongs if it exists, or the edge itself otherwise.
+A \emph{proper cut-set} of a 2-connected graph $G$ is a maximal set $Cut$ of edges such that any 2 edges of $Cut$ form a 2-edge-cut.
+In view of the previous lemma, an edge can belong to at most one proper cut-set, so that we define the \emph{cut-set of an edge} as the unique proper cut-set it belongs to if it exists, or the edge itself otherwise.

-\begin{lemma} Let $G=(X,E)$ be a colored graph and let $C$ a cut-set of $G$.
-Then there exists a unique way to cyclically arrange the edges of $C$ as $(e_0,\ldots,e_\ell)$ and a unique partition $X_0,\ldots,X_\ell$ of $X$ such that $E=C\cup E_{X_0}\cup\ldots\cup E_{X_\ell}$ and for all $i=0,\ldots,\ell$, $e_{i}$ connects a black vertex of $X_i$ to a white vertex of $X_{i+1}$ (with indices taken modulo $\ell+1$). \end{lemma} \begin{proof} Let $e_0$ be an edge of $C$.
-Since $G$ is 2-connected, there exists a simple cycle $c$ visiting $e_0$, and this cycle also visits the other edges in $C$.
-Orient this cycle so that $e_0$ is visited from its black to its white endpoint and let $(e_0,e_1,\ldots,e_\ell)$ describe the cyclic arrangement of the edges of $C$ along this oriented cycle.
+\begin{lemma} Let $G=(\cV,\cE)$ be a non trivial colored graph and let $e_0$ be an edge of $G$ with non-trivial cut-set $Cut$.
+Then there exists a unique way to cyclically arrange the edges of $Cut$ as $(e_0,\ldots,e_\ell)$ and a unique partition $\cV_0,\ldots,\cV_\ell$ of $\cV$ such that $\cE=Cut\cup \cE_{\cV_0}\cup\ldots\cup \cE_{\cV_\ell}$, where $\cE_{\cV_i}$ are edges connecting only vertices in $\cV_i$, and for all $i=0,\ldots,\ell$, $e_{i}$ connects a black vertex of $\cV_i$ to a white vertex of $\cV_{i+1}$ with indices taken modulo $\ell+1$ (see Fig.~\ref{fig:2-cuts}). \end{lemma} \begin{proof} Since $G$ is 2-connected, there exists a simple cycle visiting $e_0$, and this cycle also visits the other edges in $Cut$.
+Orient this cycle so that $e_0$ is visited from its black to its white endpoint and let $(e_0,e_1,\ldots,e_\ell)$ describe the cyclic arrangement of the edges of $Cut$ along this oriented cycle.